AlizerUncaged/Astral/ReadMe.md

 ⚡ Below is a list of graphics cards tested on resolutions and its prediction speed *(predictions/second)*.

-> ⚠️ Different factors can cause the GPU to perform better or worse; please take this table with a grain of salt and don't place too much faith in it; different hardware and environment can result in different results, such as having different video settings in a game, different drivers, or having background processes, for example.
+> ⚠️ Different factors can cause the GPU to perform better or worse; please take this table with a grain of salt and don't place too much faith in it; **different hardware and environment can result in different results**, such as having different video settings in a game, different drivers, room temperature, or having background processes, for example.

 <div align="center">
 <table>